casbin/jcasbin/README.md

 ## How it works?

-In Casbin, an access control model is abstracted into a CONF file based on the **PERM metamodel (Policy, Effect, Request, Matchers)**.
+In jCasbin, an access control model is abstracted into a CONF file based on the **PERM metamodel (Policy, Effect, Request, Matchers)**.
 So switching or upgrading the authorization mechanism for a project is just as simple as modifying a configuration.
 You can customize your own access control model by combining the available models.
 For example, you can get RBAC roles and ABAC attributes together inside one model and share one set of policy rules.

-The most basic and simplest model in Casbin is ACL.
+The most basic and simplest model in jCasbin is ACL.
 ACL's model CONF is:

 ```ini
 # Request definition